AssertionError¶

 E assert None is not None tests/test_assertion_error.py:7: AssertionError

 the assert at the beginning of the line makes the statement something like “DO NOT CONTINUE, UNLESS None is NOT None”.
-The AssertionError is raised to break execution of the program because the statement is False
+The AssertionError is raised to stop the program from running, because this statement is False

 green: make it pass¶